 A program of the U.S. Department of State, Bureau of Educational and Cultural Affairs, the Critical Language Scholarship (CLS) Program offers intensive summer language institutes in 15 critical foreign languages.
 The selection process is administered by American Councils for International Education with awards approved by the U.S. Department of State, Bureau of Educational and Cultural Affairs.

 The CLS Program is part of a U.S. government effort to expand dramatically the number of Americans studying and mastering critical foreign languages.
 Students of diverse disciplines and majors are encouraged to apply.
 Participants are expected to continue their language study beyond the scholarship period, and later apply their critical language skills in their future professional careers.

--Azerbaijani, Bangla/Bengali, Hindi, Indonesian, Korean, Punjabi, Swahili, Turkish, and Urdu: Beginning, advanced beginning, intermediate and advanced levels;
+- Azerbaijani, Bangla/Bengali, Hindi, Indonesian, Persian, Punjabi, Swahili, Turkish, and Urdu: Beginning, advanced beginning, intermediate, and advanced levels

--Chinese, Japanese, and Russian: Intermediate and advanced levels.
+- Chinese and Japanese: Intermediate and advanced levels

 - International and domestic travel between the student's U.S. home city, Washington, D.C., and the CLS Program site

 - Related costs for a mandatory pre-departure orientation in Washington, D.C.

 - Visa fees, language instruction, room, board, program-sponsored travel within the host country